VoltCruelerz/OwlMarble-Magic/classes/monk/Monk.md

 ### Draconic Disciple [Updated]

-Starting at 3rd level, you can channel draconic power to magnify your presence and imbue your unarmed strikes with the essence of a dragon's breath.
+Starting at 3rd level, you can channel draconic power to magnify your presence and imbue your Unarmed Strikes with the essence of a dragon's breath.
 You gain the following benefits:

 - ***Draconic Presence:*** If you fail a Charisma (Intimidation) or Charisma (Persuasion) check, you can use your reaction to reroll the check, as you tap into the mighty presence of dragons.
 Once this feature turns a failure into a success, you can't use it again until you finish a long rest.
-- ***Draconic Strike:*** When you damage a target with an unarmed strike, you can change the damage type to acid, cold, fire, lightning, or poison.
+- ***Draconic Strike:*** When you damage a target with an Unarmed Strike, you can change the damage type to acid, cold, fire, lightning, or poison.
 - ***Tongue of Dragons:*** You learn to speak, read, and write Draconic or one other language of your choice.

 ### Breath of the Dragon [Updated]

 Starting at 3rd level, you can channel destructive waves of energy, like those created by the dragons you emulate.
-When you make an unarmed strike or an attack with a monk weapon, you can expend 2 ki points to instead release a burst of draconic energy in either a 30-foot line 5 feet wide or a 20-foot cone.
+When you make an Unarmed Strike or an attack with a monk weapon, you can expend 2 ki points to instead release a burst of draconic energy in either a 30-foot line 5 feet wide or a 20-foot cone.

 Select a damage type: acid, cold, fire, lightning, or poison.